vpnry/paauk/README.md

 ## Pa-Auk Meditation Manual Course Book &amp; others

-I lost many GB (nearly all) of digital Dhamma resources recently on my storage devices.
-Anicca!
+Recently I lost many GB (nearly all) of digital Dhamma resources on my storage devices.

 I had to manually collect them again which took time and efforts.
 So now I try to "back up/log" online some of the important resources.
-Due to my Internet data package limit, I can not upload all.
+Due to my Internet data package limit, I can not upload all here.

 ### Pa-Auk Meditation Manual (new font)